This course is now closed for 2020 entry. If you are interested in applying to start in 2021, please email

-Helping patients recover from surgery, people with disabilities or long term illness or those recovering from accidents, sports injuries and strokes, the role of a physiotherapist cannot be underestimated.
+From helping patients recover from surgery, sports injuries, accidents or strokes to supporting people with disabilities or long-term illness, the role of a physiotherapist cannot be underestimated.
 With a physiotherapy degree from UCB, you will receive the advanced training you need to kick-start your career in this rewarding, science-led field.
 Crucially, on graduation, you can apply for registration as a physiotherapist with the Health Care Professions Council (HCPC) and the Chartered Society of Physiotherapy (CSP).

-This course will give you the empowering skills you need to use to diagnose and rehabilitate across a range of conditions affecting the body systems.
-You will also learn how to prevent illness and disease through promoting health living and education, and apply a wealth of knowledge to complex situations to ensure safe and effective practice, building on the anatomical knowledge you will gain.
+This course will give you the empowering skills you need to diagnose and rehabilitate across a range of conditions affecting the body systems.
+You will also learn how to prevent illness and disease, manage long-term conditions and apply a wealth of knowledge to complex situations to ensure safe and effective practice, building on the anatomical knowledge you will gain.

 You will find physiotherapists working in a whole host of dynamic health and social settings, including in the NHS and independent healthcare sector.
 Graduates also go on to work in education, service development and research, in the UK and overseas.

-By choosing UCB to study your physiotherapy degree, you have use of some of the most cutting edge training facilities at a UK university.
-These include our purpose-built Health Hub and strength and conditioning suite at our new Moss House building (opening 2019).
+By choosing UCB to study your physiotherapy degree, you have use of some of the most cutting-edge training facilities at any UK university.
+These include our purpose-built Health Hub and strength and conditioning suite at our new Moss House building (opening 2020).
 This will enable you to practise and hone your physiotherapy skills in a real-life environment.
+You will receive outstanding support throughout your studies from your lecturers, practice educators and wider support services that are available for you at UCB.

 Getting out into industry is also crucial and, thanks to our network of contacts, you will be able to undertake invaluable placements in a range of settings.
 There will also be other exciting opportunities, including the chance to develop, advertise, manage and lead a ‘pop-up’ physiotherapy practice at UCB.

-UCB is working towards accreditation by the Health Care Professions Council.
+UCB is working towards accreditation by the Health and Care Professions Council and the Chartered Society of Physiotherapy.

 Why choose this course?